- Product Details

 Taking “The Back Road", the route weaves along stone walled country roads, past the ruins of the 12th Century Bolton Abbey and out towards historic Barden Tower.
 A steep descent to the river, crossing via the ancient Bridge onto the east bank is followed by your first challenging climb.
-The road then rolls on to its half way point in pretty Burnsall village, home to Postman Pat, for a well deserved food stop
+The road then rolls on to its halfway point in pretty Burnsall village, home to Postman Pat, for a well deserved food stop on the Village Green.

-You'll continue a little further up the valley, before heading south, past the limestone cliffs of Kilnsley Cragg and back to Burnsall for a legendary Fat Lad lunch stop provided by the flabulous 'Wharfe View Cafe' at 60.5km.
-You’ll be ready for it and post lunch you'll take on your toughest climb out of Burnsall on the west side of the river.
+You'll continue a little further up the valley, before heading south, past the limestone cliffs of Kilnsley Cragg and back to Burnsall for another food stop on the Village Green at 60.5km.
+You’ll be ready for it and after you'll take on your toughest climb out of Burnsall on the west side of the river.

 Rated 4/5 for difficulty this is a challenging route with some tough climbing.
 Taking the “The Back Road” to Askwith, there’s a long steady ascent onto Askwith Moor which will warm your legs up for arguably the toughest part of the ride, the climb through West End and up Greenhow Hill.